Sites

 Article summary

-The NordLayer Sites feature creates a secure site-to-site connection to your internal business LAN using a Virtual Private Gateway with a dedicated server setup.
+The NordLayer Sites feature creates a secure site-to-site connection to your internal business LAN using a Virtual Private Gateway and a server with a dedicated IP.

 How to create a Site?